nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 * Clifton Francis
 	* Added player collision detection with terrain to avoid travelling though objects
 	* Found Assets for enemy sprites and items
 	* Edited sprite sheets and imported sprites into project
 * Animesh Grover
 	* Added and updated Enemy movement
 	* looked into Enemy collision logic
 	* discussed and added few enemy sprites and stated using it in project
 * Watcharit Maharutainont
+	* Fixed bug - object rotation when collision occurred
+	* Added interfaces for Enemy and GameSystem objects
+	* Implemented MovePattern class to route enemies, based on configuration file
+	* Minor refactored codes for enemies movement
+	* Implemented animations for items
 * Phani Teja Kantamneni

 ### 2. What am I planning to work on next?